Relationship Dream

 Why an ex shows up

 Recent stress, loneliness, comparison, a memory brushed awake, or a feeling you never quite resolved can all bring an ex into a dream.
+Dreams rarely invent people from nothing; they borrow from what you already carry.

 Is it a sign you'll reunite?